Join the TGIF Committee

 Eligibility

-TGIF seeks up to nine students, majority undergraduates, as voting members through our application process.
+TGIF seeks 8-10 students, majority undergraduates, as voting members through our application process.
 Students may come from any major, must be enrolled as either part- or full-time students during their membership year, and are asked to serve for a full academic year.
-All voting members may serve no more than two consecutive terms.
 Criteria for selection of student committee members may include evaluation of student's academic standing.
 Both undergraduates and graduate students are welcome to apply.

 TGIF endorses the UC Davis Principles of Community and is committed to cultivating and maintaining a diverse and inclusive collaborative working environment.
 The Committee values the richness that diverse perspectives contribute and invites applications from individuals of all backgrounds.